codefixer2/-Jarvis-3.0-Multimodal-AI-Assistant/README.md

 Jarvis 3.0 is an evolving AI assistant — future updates will focus on performance, stability, and feature enhancement.
 If any errors, bugs, or mistakes occur in the current version, they will be corrected and optimized in upcoming releases.

-## Planned Enhancements:

-🧠 AI Integration: Add NLP & LLM support (ChatGPT / Gemini API) for contextual conversation

-🎥 Enhanced Gesture Recognition: Improve motion accuracy and add more gestures

-🎙️ Voice Model Upgrade: Faster response and noise reduction

-⚙️ Modular Architecture: Split modules for voice, camera, and gesture into separate packages

-🌐 Web Connectivity: Enable online information fetching (weather, news, etc.)

-🪄 Error Handling: Auto-detect and log exceptions for smoother debugging

-💾 Update Tracker: Auto-update system for new versions

-🧩 If you modify or upgrade Jarvis 3.0 in the future, please mention the version and date in the changelog section below to keep the project well-documented.

 ---

 ⭐ If you like this project, please give it a star — it helps support future updates!